SoopyGaming/ritchie/README.md

 [Add RITchie to your Discord server](https://discordapp.com/oauth2/authorize?client_id=207294266681196544&scope=bot&permissions=0)

 #### Self Hosted Version:
 Want to mess around a bit more, or add your own branding to the bot?
-Use the following code below.
+Instructions are below.
 ```
 $ git clone http://www.github.com/evanextreme/ritchie.git
 $ cd ritchie